Time-aware itinerary planning

 Best for

-Short trips, bucket-list goals, and explorers who prefer full schedules.
+Short trips, bucket-list goals, and travelers who prefer full schedules.

-No. Trip inputs are locked after submission, so pace cannot be edited on the same plan.
+No. Trip inputs are locked after submission, so pace cannot be edited on the same trip plan.

-Create a new trip with a different pace and compare the two plans to see which daily rhythm fits better.
+Create a new trip with a different pace and compare the two itineraries to see which daily rhythm fits better.

-Balanced is usually the safest default if you are unsure how busy your days should be.
+Balanced is usually the safest default if you are unsure how busy your travel days should be.

-Choose your pace first, then generate an itinerary that fits your travel energy.
+Choose your trip pace first, then generate an itinerary that fits your travel energy and schedule.